 The Parties mutually acknowledge their capacity to enter into, and the binding force of, this Agreement (hereinafter the Parties),

-STATE
+THEY STATE

 1. That according to that available in the current Agreement signed June 17, 2009, between SERMAS and FIBHULP, it is the responsibility ofFIBHULP, among other functions, to manage the observational studies performed at LA PAZ UNIVERSITY HOSPITAL.